thvasilo/thvasilo.github.io/_posts/2018-04-30-Information-Theory-History.md

 H = -\sum_i{p_i log_2 p_i}
 $$

-Shannon defined a unit of measure for this information as "binary digits, or more _bits_", which he credited to John Tukey.
+Shannon defined a unit of measure for this information as "binary digits, or _bits_", which he credited to John Tukey.
 A bit represents the unit of information that is present in the flipping of a coin, i.e. an event with two possible outcomes of equal probability.

 From the concept of redundancy Shannon developed ways to communicate natural language more efficiently, by making use of the probabilities of different symbols.
 He further defined the channel capacity of a noisy channel (Shannon limit) and the possibility of perfect communication in a noisy channel through the noisy-channel coding theorem.
 Removing redundancy could increase the rate of transfer, which underpins the field of compression, while adding redundancy can enable correct communication in the presence of errors, the basis of coding theory.